itsthurs/monkyhelp/README.md

 monky!poll - Gives you the link to the poll that allows you to give your opinions on the monky bot

-monky!nofunny @ping(optional) - Monky teleports Shaq to your front screen so that Shaq can give you back the funny that was dropped
+monky!nofunny @ping(optional) - Monky tells the meme poster, it is no funny.

 monky!friday - Monky helps you gain that friday motivation